teepiik/IPAIPA/README.md

 ### Technology

-Frontend is programmed with ReactJS and backend with Node.js.
+Frontend is programmed with ReactJS (+React-Bootstrap) and backend with Node.js.
+Database uses Mongoose.
+Production is in Heroku server and database in MLab.

 ### License
 Copyright 2018 teepiik